shitcoinsociety/shitcoinswap/app/frontend/pages/news/_shitcoin-society-launches-tokenization-services.md

     github: https://github.com/buhrmi
 ---

-**TLDR:** I have officially launched the Shitcoin Society, personally seeding it with $500,000 to establish our tokenization lab at Nobu Danang within Vietnam’s digital finance regulatory sandbox.
-We are developing [Shitcoin Swap](https://github.com/shitcoinsociety/shitcoinswap), an open-source platform that transforms startup fundraising into a public crowdfunding ecosystem by tracking corporate share ownership directly as programmable on-chain tokens.
+**TLDR:** The Shitcoin Society is now officially launched, personally seeding it with $500,000 to establish our tokenization lab at Nobu Danang within Vietnam’s digital finance regulatory sandbox.
+Our first product is [Shitcoin Swap](https://github.com/shitcoinsociety/shitcoinswap), an open-source tokenization platform that transforms startup fundraising into a public crowdfunding ecosystem by tracking corporate share ownership directly as programmable on-chain tokens.
 Grounded in our "Toilet Trading" ethos—which strips away traditional VC marketing fluff to embrace the raw mathematical reality that most seed capital goes to zero—we are building an un-gameable plumbing system for high-asymmetry capital formation.

 ---